-News Center > Entergy Louisiana Begins Phase Two of a $69 Million Transmission Infrastructure Upgrade on the West Bank of Jefferson Parish
+News Release > Entergy Louisiana Begins Phase Two of a $69 Million Transmission Infrastructure Upgrade on the West Bank of Jefferson Parish

 Entergy Louisiana Begins Phase Two of a $69 Million Transmission Infrastructure Upgrade on the West Bank of Jefferson Parish